minh-tung-76-23/lyrics/README.md

 python -m pip install -r "path_requi"
 Where path_requi is the path to the requirements file.
 I will update it regularly, so if there are new libraries, you just need to run the command again.
-If you want to run without using code, please download the file in the run_non_code folder (Python must be installed).
+If you want to run without using code, please download the file in the run_non_code folder.